daraeats

 Thanks so much for your lovely comment Carol - I also love it with avocados!
 What can't be improved by an avocado ? : ) Thanks for making it!

-Yani Gellman
+2. Yani Gellman says

 I LOVE this dish and am going to make it soon!
 Thanks for posting the recipe : )